pkimetal/pkimetal/doc/REST_API.md

 - bug
 - fatal

 The "meta" severity level includes informational "findings" added by pkimetal itself.
-The other security levels are used for the findings of the various linters.
+The other severity levels are used for the findings of the various linters.

 ## POST endpoints